course-dprep/host-characteristics-on-airbnb-prices/README.md

 ## Table of content
 1. Our project
-- Short project description
+- Short project description and research motivation
-- Research motivation
 - Research question
 - Conceptual model